alexismrosales/url_shortener/README.md

   Functional requirements

-  - Admin management: The admin will be able to log in the system and manage the different URLs config.
+  - <p align="justify"> Admin management: The admin will be able to log in the system and manage the different URLs config.</p>

-  - Create new URL: The users will be able to create a new URL if it doesn't exist, before that there will be extra options to short the URL like tile, custom back-half URL or generate a QR Code of the shorten URL.
+  - <p align="justify"> Create new URL: The users will be able to create a new URL if it doesn't exist, before that there will be extra options to short the URL like title, custom back-half URL or generate a QR Code of the shorten URL.  </p>

-  - Track shortened URL: The users can track any URL shortened before, it will show statistics information like unique clicks (clicks for different users), geolocalization and devices used.
+  - <p align="justify"> Track shortened URL: The users can track any URL shortened before, it will show statistics information like unique clicks (clicks for different users), geolocalization and devices used.</p>

   Non-functional requirements

-  - Data security: The system will guarantee user security by using an HTTPS Protocol, protecting sensitive information of users.
+  - <p align="justify"> Data security: The system will guarantee user security by using an HTTPS Protocol, protecting sensitive information of users. </p>

-  - Usabilty: The interface has to be intuitive and easy to use for end users.
+  - <p align="justify"> Usabilty: The interface has to be intuitive and easy to use for end users. </p>

-  - Escalabilty: The system will be designed to make easier escalabilty for fututure implementations and updates.
+  - <p align="justify"> Escalabilty: The system will be designed to make easier escalabilty for fututure implementations and updates. </p>